-Flexible in that the Everlast Power MIG 140e can use both 4 in. and 8 in. wire spools and is cable of taking spools up to 12 lbs. in weight.
+Your Everlast Power MIG 140e can use both 4 in. and 8 in. wire spools.
+And can take spools up to 12 lbs. in weight.

-You can use solid wire for mild for stainless steel.
+You can use solid wire for mild and for stainless steel.

 Can the Everlast 140e Weld Aluminum?

-What Shielding Gasses Can the Everlast Power MIG Use?
+What Shielding Gasses Can the Everlast Power i-MIG 140e Use?

 What do you Get in the Box?

 - 10 foot cord to the Everlast 15 series MIG torch

 - 10 foot cord to the Work Clamp